Van Life Europe: 8 months & 12 countries in a campervan

 - Activities/Sights: €80

-Standard Van-Life – €2,500–€3,500/month: More camping, more frequent eating out, more activities.
+Standard van life – €2,500–€3,500/month: More camping, more frequent eating out, more activities.
 More relaxed but not luxurious.

-Comfort Van Life – €3,500–€4,500/month: Premium campsites, many restaurants, attractions, Starlink, occasional hotel nights for laundry + reset.
+Comfortable Van Life – €3,500–€4,500/month: Premium campsites, many restaurants, tourist attractions, Starlink, occasional hotel nights for laundry and reset.

 Hidden costs that many underestimate:

-- Maintenance: For continuous operation, set aside €100–200 per month.
+- For continuous operation, set aside €100–200 per month.
 Tires every 50,000 km (€600–1,200), inspections (€150–400 per year), gas cylinder (€30 per refill).

-- Major repairs: Clutch (€800–1,500), engine problem (€2,000–5,000).
+- Major repairs: clutch (€800–1,500), engine problems (€2,000–5,000).
 Always plan for a financial cushion.

-- Wash: 6–12 € per laundromat visit, 2–3 times per month = 20–35 €.
+- Laundry: €6–12 per laundromat visit, 2–3 times per month = €20–35.

 - Showers during wild camping days: Swimming pools €4–8 per shower, campsite day tickets €10.